 Much has changed in the more than 100 years that the Forest Preserves has been serving the residents of Cook County, but we continue our commitment to the county’s natural wonders and the “education, pleasure and recreation of the public now and in the future.”

-To learn more about how we accomplish our mission today, visit our New Visitor Page.
+To learn more about how we accomplish our mission today, visit our Who We Are Page.

 Additional History Resources

 - Chicago’s True Nature: The Forest Preserves of Cook County — This 2016 documentary captures the sights and sounds within the Forest Preserves as it marked its 100th anniversary throughout 2015.